 You’ve finished your job interview.
 You blew them away and knocked it out of the park.
 Now’s not the time to just sit and wait.
 It’s your responsibility to follow up with your interviewees.

-So there you have.
-Now you know exactly what you need to do to land your first job as a Respiratory Therapist.
-You’ve worked so hard to get to where you are on your journey of becoming an RRT.
-Don’t stop, keep pushing.
-You’re almost to the finish line.
+So there you have it!
+Now you know exactly what it takes to land your first Respiratory Therapist job.
+You’ve worked so hard to get to where you are on your journey and you’re almost to the finish line.